Chronic Kidney Disease

 Urinary tract disorders that may increase the risk of kidney damage: urinary tract infections, urolithiasis, chronic urinary tract obstruction.

-Systemic medical disorders that increase the risk of kidney damage: diabetes mellitus, hypertension, overweight and obesity, excessive alcohol use, autoimmune disorders (e.g., systemic lupus erythematosus), systemic infections (e.g., HIV, hepatitis C), atherosclerosis.
+Systemic medical disorders that increase the risk of kidney damage: diabetes mellitus, hypertension, obesity, excessive alcohol use, autoimmune disorders (e.g., systemic lupus erythematosus), systemic infections (e.g., HIV, hepatitis C), and atherosclerosis.

 Nephrotoxic medications (e.g., nonsteroidal anti-inflammatory drugs, radio-contrast dye, aminoglycoside antibiotics).

 Initial diagnosis of CKD is made when the GFR is noted to be lower than normal, often estimated via measurement of serum creatinine and other variables.
-The testing needs to be repeated and renal function must be in a steady state over at least 3 months in order to determine that the renal disease is chronic, rather than just acutely changed.
+Testing must be repeated and renal function must be in a steady state over at least 3 months in order to determine that the renal disease is chronic, rather than just acutely changed.

-Testing to determine the underlying etiology typically includes urinalysis with examination of sediment under microscope; renal imaging, initially with ultrasound; and renal biopsy in cases of unclear etiology.
+Testing to determine the underlying etiology typically includes urinalysis with examination of sediment under microscope; renal imaging; and renal biopsy in cases of unclear etiology.
 Urinary protein excretion should be checked, either with spot urine-creatinine or with 24-hour collection.
-Excessive protein excretion is a marker for structural damage to the kidney.
+Excessive protein excretion is a sign of glomerular disease, and/or overflow proteinuria.

-Because the kidneys regulate electrolyte and acid-base balance, CKD can lead to hyperkalemia, hyperphosphatemia, hypocalcemia, and metabolic acidosis.
-Laboratory studies should include a complete metabolic panel as well vitamin D and intact parathyroid hormone levels.
+Because the kidneys regulate electrolyte and acid-base balance, as well as the production of red blood cells via erythropoietin, CKD can lead to hyperkalemia, hyperphosphatemia, hypocalcemia, metabolic acidosis, and anemia.
+Laboratory studies should include a complete metabolic panel and complete blood count, as well vitamin D and intact parathyroid hormone levels.

 The National Kidney Foundation has developed guidelines for classifying chronic kidney disease based on estimated glomerular filtration rate (eGFR).
 There are several methods of calculating eGFR.
 Some are more accurate when predicting a lower GFR while others are better used for estimating GFR in patients without advanced renal disease.
 The following stages are used to classify abnormal kidney function: